 “It’s your vacation,” I reminded my ex.
 “I don’t ask you to supply items for my family trips."

 “You mean our kids?”
 I reminded.

 Such requests usually come on the cusp of a handover, that time when I volley our children to their father for a visit, and he brings them back a week to 10 days later, bags of dirty laundry in tow.
 As for last summer’s beach rental?
 I stood my ground and refused to supply the three sets of bedding and towels.
 One could say I won the battle.
 Not so much for the war.
-At the end of the trip, I was greeted not only with my children’s dirty bed linens, towels, and laundry, but with he and his lady friend’s dirty bed linens and towels as well.
+At the end of the trip, I was greeted not only with my children’s dirty bed linens, towels, and laundry but with his and his lady friend’s dirty bed linens and towels as well.
 I was advised to store these newly purchased items in my attic, should he need them again for later use.

 For the upcoming vacation this Saturday, I was already asked to purchase the children’s toiletries in advance because he won’t have time.
 Hmmm.